Writers and studios reach tentative deal to end WGA strike

 The tentative agreement was reached after negotiations between striking writers and studios resumed Sept.
 20. The talks were the first in about a month between the two sides, raising optimism that an end was in sight to pickets that brought film and television productions to a stop in Hollywood.

-The late-September meetings between the WGA and leaders of the Alliance of Motion Picture and Television Producers were the first since mid-August.
-The two sides issued a joint statement indicating talks will resume, a positive sign after negotiations stalled for about a month.
+The agreement comes just five days before the strike would've become the longest in the guild's history, and the longest Hollywood strike in more than 70 years.
+Jonathan Handel, an entertainment lawyer, noted the significance of the two sides issuing a joint statement to announce the deal.

-"Certainly, it's significant that there was a joint press release," said Jonathan Handel, an entertainment lawyer.
-"These are people who have been at each other's throats in the past."
+"These are people who have been at each other's throats in the past," Handel noted.

 The strike, which began May 2, brought production on several high-profile shows and films, including Netflix's "Stranger Things," Disney and Marvel's "Blade," and Paramount's "Evil," to a stop.